CobaltBar/FNF-Horizon-Engine/README.md

 1. Install Haxe 4.3.6 (and install MSVC if on Windows)

 > [!NOTE]
-> NOTE: You may need to install extra packages on linux to compile lime, see [here](https://github.com/openfl/lime)
+> You may need to install extra packages on linux to compile lime, see [here](https://github.com/openfl/lime)

 2. Run the following commands